 The term ‘work experience’ covers a range of activities from full-time work as a member of staff, to work shadowing and observing.
 All can be very beneficial in terms of career development and networking.

 What do you want to gain from your work experience?

 Reasons for looking for work experience vary.
 You may want to explore whether a particular career area or employment sector is for you, or wish to gain experience, contacts and knowledge in your chosen field.

 Before you start looking for work experience take some time to think about:

-when you want to do experience and how much time you can commit
+- when you want to get experience and how much time you can commit

 What work experience opportunities are there at University?

 - Summer internships take place during the summer vacation in a professional role within industry.
 Formal internship programmes are targeted predominantly at penultimate year students and are also used to recruit to graduate training programmes.
 However, most internships are open to all students.